jiangzhongshi/academic-kickstart/content/home/about.md

 +++

-# Biography
+# About Me

 I am a second-year PhD student at the Courant Institute of Mathematical Sciences, New York University, working on computer graphics and geometry processing with [Prof. Daniele Panozzo](http://cs.nyu.edu/~panozzo), in [Geometric Computing Lab](http://cims.nyu.edu/gcl/index.html).
 My current research aims to robustly and efficiently solve geometric creation problems with optimization and data driven approaches.
+My research has been recognized by [Adobe Research Fellowship 2018](https://research.adobe.com/fellowship/previous-fellowship-award-winners/).

 From 2017-2018, I am fortunate to work with [Vladimir G. Kim](//vovakim.com), [M. Ersin Yumer](//meyumer.com) and Stefano Corazza at the Creative Intelligence Lab, [Adobe Research](//research.adobe.com).